-Maybe something a bit fancier…..Visit the Logan Hotel and have a handcrafted cocktail on the roof top bar with an amazing view of The Benjamin Franklin Parkway.
-Afterwards treat yourself to an dinner at Urban Farmer…You will not be disappointed!
+Maybe something a bit fancier…..Visit the Logan Hotel and have a handcrafted cocktail on the rooftop bar with an amazing view of The Benjamin Franklin Parkway.
+Afterward, treat yourself to dinner at Urban Farmer…You will not be disappointed!

-South Philadelphia is typically know as the area between Washington Street to the north, the Delaware River to the east and south, and the Schuylkill River to the west.
-This encompasses well know areas like Passuyunk Square, Pennsport, Packer Park, Newbold and Point Breeze.
-“South Philly” as we like to call it here in Philadelphia is known for its long term residents, their family owned businesses, our sports arenas and some of the best Italian food in the city!
+South Philadelphia is typically known as the area between Washington Street to the north, the Delaware River to the east and south, and the Schuylkill River to the west.
+This encompasses well know areas like Passyunk Square, Pennsport, Packer Park, Newbold and Point Breeze.
+“South Philly” as we like to call it here in Philadelphia is known for its long-term residents, their family-owned businesses, our sports arenas and some of the best Italian food in the city!

 The name “Fishtown” was derived from the areas former role as the center of the shad fishing industry on the Delaware River.
 In recent years Has experienced gentrification characterized by significant rises on home prices and the opening of many entertainment, cafes and dining establishments.

-West Philadelphia, also known as University City, is home to ranked universities such as University of Pennsylvania and Drexel University.
-The University of Pennsylvania has embraced the area, bringing in private investors, to turn West Philadelphia into a shopping, dining and living extensions of Philadelphia’s Center City neighborhoods.
+West Philadelphia, also known as University City, is home to ranked universities such as the University of Pennsylvania and Drexel University.
+The University of Pennsylvania has embraced the area, bringing in private investors, to turn West Philadelphia into a shopping, dining and living extension of Philadelphia’s Center City neighborhoods.